slowernews/wisdom-tldr/chapters/chapter_appendix.md

 *'Good taste is easy.
 What's challenging is to be close to vulgarity.' -- Adam Caruso*

 That's where «big bucks» are.
+The more «art» you allow in, the less commercial success you’ll have.
+People don’t want «art» they want entertainment.

-> *'Most people with good taste are young and poor.'*
+Most people with good taste are young and poor.

 > *'Form follows profit is the aesthetic principle of our times.' -- Richard Rogers*

 > *'Art is a meditation and design is a negotiation.'*

-> *'The more «art» you allow in, the less commercial success you’ll have.
-People don’t want «art» they want entertainment.'*

 > *'Sharpness is a bourgeois concept.' -- Henri Cartier-Bresson*